Charleston

 Logan

-Our Logan office recently moved down the street in Logan, WV, to a renovated space that started as a bank, became a beauty school, and now is a law firm serving West Virginians (that’s us)!
+In summer 2025, our Logan office relocated just down the street to a newly renovated space with a unique local history—once a bank, later a beauty school, and now home to a law firm serving West Virginians.

 Interested?
 Get Involved!